jagregory/jagregory.github.com/_posts/2009-01-10-fluent-nhibernate-auto-mapping-introduction.md

   .BuildSessionFactory();
 ```

-<p>Notice the substitution of <code>AddAssembly</code> for <code>AddAutoMappings</code>.
-This allows us to stop NHibernate from looking for <code>hbm.xml</code> files, and use our auto mapped entities instead.</p>
+Notice the substitution of `AddAssembly` for `AddAutoMappings`.
+This allows us to stop NHibernate from looking for `hbm.xml` files, and use our auto mapped entities instead.

-> If you're dealing with an existing system, it might not be feasible to completely replace your existing entities with auto mapped ones; in this scenario, you can leave the <code>AddAssembly</code> call in there, and Fluent NHibernate will quite happily work with existing mappings.
+> If you're dealing with an existing system, it might not be feasible to completely replace your existing entities with auto mapped ones; in this scenario, you can leave the `AddAssembly` call in there, and Fluent NHibernate will quite happily work with existing mappings.

-<p>We're now capable of getting NHibernate to accept our auto mapped entities, there's just one more thing we need to deal with.
+We're now capable of getting NHibernate to accept our auto mapped entities, there's just one more thing we need to deal with.
 The auto mapper doesn't know which classes are your entities, and which ones are your services (and everything else).
-The setup we're using above simply maps every class in your assembly as an entity, which isn't going to be very useful; so I'll introduce one final method: <code>Where(Func<Type, bool>)</code>.</p>
+The setup we're using above simply maps every class in your assembly as an entity, which isn't going to be very useful; so I'll introduce one final method: `Where(Func<Type, bool>)`.

-<p>The <code>Where</code> method takes a lambda expression which is used to limit types based on your own criteria.
-The most common usage is limiting based on a namespace, but you could also look at the type name, or anything else exposed on the <code>Type</code> object.</p>
+The `Where` method takes a lambda expression which is used to limit types based on your own criteria.
+The most common usage is limiting based on a namespace, but you could also look at the type name, or anything else exposed on the `Type` object.

 ``` csharp
 var autoMappings = AutoPersistenceModel